marckean/marcseparation/_docs/39-child_support.md

 ![](../blobs/childsupport/house_valuation1.png)

+As Alex arranged **Boris Vondros** from **Metroval Valuations** to do the first two valuations, we tried to arrange a valuer ourselves.
+Alex refused to let our valuer gain access to the property, and for very good reason.

 Alex knew full well that the house had gone up in value in recent months, and by how much.
 It is also in Alex's best interest to have the lowest house valuation as possible, as it's always been Alex's plan to buy me out.
 The lower the valuation, the lower amount that she needs to pay me.
+Alex wanted the lowest possible valuation figure for the house.

+Alex also mentioned to me on the phone very recently (January 15, 2022) that she'd go ahead and organise another valuation for the home and get them to value the house at $1.5 million.

 #### Why is Alex so desperate to buy me out?